occiware/dev-tools/eclipse/README.md

 - Select the root type of the generator: Extension or Configuration (depending whether you want to generate from an occie or occic extension)
 - Check the "Main template" & "Generate file" options
 - Click "Finish"
-- In the new project, open the "generate.mtl" file from the navigator view (left panel)
+- In the new project, open the "generate.mtl" file from the navigator view (left panel).
+This file is located under the src/ directory, in the <project_name>.main package
 - Set the generated file name.
 This can be a dynamic expression, e.g.: file (extension.name, false, 'UTF-8') or a static one: